Proletarian parties in Japan, 1925–1932

 The proletarian parties were a group of left-wing political parties in Japan.
-Several proletarian parties were launched after enactment of the Universal Manhood Suffrage Act in 1925.
+Several proletarian parties were launched after enactment of the Universal Manhood Suffrage Law in 1925.

 Early history (1925-27)

 Three major parties

 Three major proletarian parties emerged during 1926, all closely linked to trade unions active in Japan.
 The tension and divisions between individual trade unions were largely replicated in divisions between the three major proletarian parties.